Spokane Housing Authority

-- One individual directly assisted by the authority jointly appointed by the Mayor of the City of Spokane, the Mayor of the City of Spokane Valley, and the Spokane County Commissioners.
+- One individual directly assisted by the authority jointly appointed by the Spokane Housing Authority Board Members.

 - Two individuals who work or reside within the city limits of the City of Spokane and appointed by the Mayor of Spokane and confirmed by the City Council of Spokane.

 - Two individual who works or resides within Spokane County and appointed by the Commissioners of Spokane County.

 - Two individuals who work or reside within the city limits of City of Spokane Valley and appointed by the Mayor and confirmed by the City Council of the City of Spokane Valley.

 - Officers: The officers of the Board are the Chair and Vice-Chair.
 The Executive Director serves as the Secretary.

 Consisting of 2 Commissioners, there are currently 4 sub-committees: Development, Finance, Policy, and Personnel.
 Additional sub-committees may be established by the Chair.

 The Spokane Housing Authority Board of Commissioners' purpose is to set policy and provide guidance to the Executive Director and agency staff in successfully meeting business goals, in a fiscally responsible manner, and to meet the agency's mission "To provide, develop, and promote quality affordable housing options in the communities we serve." www.spokanehousing.org/

 - Unbiased and active participation, as a representative of the area appointment, is expected in discussion, comment, and review of SHA's policies, business practices, procedures and property development (e.g., acquisition, redevelopment, construction, refinancing).